 VISIT THE SPLIT CITY MUSEUM

-Located inside the center of Old Town, the Split City Museum is home to paintings, sculptures, weapons and amour documenting the cultural history of the city from its beginnings.
+Located inside the center of Old Town, the Split City Museum is home to paintings, sculptures, weapons, and amour documenting the city’s cultural history from its beginnings.

 The museum is one of the best things to see in Split and offers beautiful views across the palace from its windows whilst displaying Roman architecture on the inside, as well as the incredible collection of artifacts on display.

 Split City Museum is open six days a week to the public, closed on Sundays.

 CHECK OUT THE MUSEUM OF FINE ART

 Founded in 1931, Splits museum of fine art contains works of art from the 14th century up to the present day, housing a private collection of over 3500 pieces.

 The old master’s collections feature work from artists including Paolo Veneziano, Andrija Alesi, Girolamo Brusaferro, and Matej Ponzoni.